Nicolas Cagi Nicolau

 Patrick Folléa joined BNP in 1984 as an economist before joining the Internal Audit Department in 1990.
 He then became Manager of Private Banking in Hong Kong and Managing Director of BNP Asset Management in Asia.

-Patrick Folléa has been member of the Executive Committee of Societe Generale Private Banking since2011, in charge of supervising Societe Generale Private Banking's activities in France, Belgium and Luxembourg.
+Patrick Folléa has been member of the Executive Committee of Societe Generale Private Banking since 2011, in charge of supervising Societe Generale Private Banking's activities in France, Belgium and Luxembourg.
+In January 2014, he became a member of the Group Management Committee of Societe Generale.

 Patrick Folléa has a degree in Private International Law and Political Sociology from the Institut d’Etudes Politiques in Bordeaux and a Doctorate in International Finance from the University of Paris, Dauphine.